Black Friday Code: DIGEST35

 It’s Time To Rethink the Amyloid Alzheimer’s Theory

 Some neuroinflammation (inflammation in the brain) may have genetic and neurotransmitter components, but this new theory of Alzheimer’s that places chronic inflammation at the forefront is a good sign.
-A condition that previously seemed largely out of our control now has a promising explanation, and since there are many ways to target inflammation levels, we now have hope for effective prevention and treatment of Alzheimer’s disease.
+There are many ways to target inflammation levels, we now have hope for effective prevention and treatment of Alzheimer’s disease.

 Alzheimer’s Disease – The Basics